ecohydro/Mask_RCNN/app/README.md

 docker run -it -p 8081:80 --runtime=nvidia pytorchapp-prod
 ```

-Run an instance of this image interactively and start bash to debug:
+Run an instance of this image interactively for debugging. stop it with CNTRL+C and restarrt it to remount and changed server side code.:
 ```
-docker run -it -p 8081:80 --runtime=nvidia --entrypoint /bin/bash pytorchapp-prod
+docker run -it --mount type=bind,source="$(pwd)/pytorch_api",target=/app/pytorch_api -p 8081:80 --runtime=nvidia pytorchapp-prod

 ```